15 Money Making ideas for the Outdoor Entrepreneur

 Walk Dogs and Pet Sit

 Thanks to websites like Care.com and Rover.com, it’s easier than ever to make money simply by hanging out with pets.
 Outdoor-loving entrepreneurs can offer services like pet sitting, dog walking, or pet transportation for those times when a pet’s owner can’t get them to the vet or groomer.
 Don’t like the idea of paying a bigger company a fee for every new client?
-Start your own business covering your town or county.
+Create some business cards to attract customers and start your own business covering your town or county.